FriesFlorian/keyawesome/README.md

 # keyawesome
-See https://www.youtube.com/watch?v=DJYH2Y4-n_c for video tutorial on how to use the Arduino keyboard library
+See http://florianfries.me/en/arduino-as-a-keyboard.html to read the blog post and watch the video tutorial on how to use the Arduino keyboard library